CR not removed by median stacking

 • CRMASK1, CRMASK2, CRMASK3: Masks for pixels suspected of being affected by a cosmic ray in each of the individual exposures.

-In all cases, pixels suspected of being affected by a cosmic ray are set to 1, while the rest of the pixels are set to 0.
+In all these masks, pixels suspected of being affected by a cosmic ray are set to 1, while the rest of the pixels are set to 0.

 Do not forget to copy the file crmasks.fits to the data/ subdirectory before running the MEGARA DRP to generate the reduced scientific result.